Lifestyle

 Fishing

 Fishing, like all the other activities for retired couples listed here, has many variations.
 Ice fishing, deep sea fishing, or fly fishing.
 In Ontario, you can drop your line just about anywhere from a stream, pond, or lake.
-And in Canada, you can fish coast, to coast, to coast!
+And in Canada, you can fish coast to coast, to coast!

 Ice fishing can be as simple as you and your partner augering a hole in the ice and dropping your line.
 Dress warm, make sure you have your fishing license, take a couple of chairs, and a thermos of hot soup, and off you go.
 Check local rules for possession limits and size restrictions.